RPGs are not about Combat

 Beyond moral dilemmas, one of the best ways to challenge players is to make them figure things out.
 Not just puzzles in the traditional sense—though those can be great —but situations where they have to deduce what’s really going on.
 Who is a friend?
 Who is an enemy?
 What’s actually happening behind the scenes?
 What was the reason behind the disconcerting actions of an NPC?
 The uncertainty and the process of uncovering truth pull the players deeper into the fictional universe.

-This is one of the most engaging and underappreciated forms of challenge in RPGs.
+This is one of the most engaging and under-appreciated forms of challenge in RPGs.
 A mystery doesn’t just feed players information, but makes them work for it.
 Players should feel compelled to build theories and devise plans to test them and uncover hidden motives or unravel deeper plots.
 This process is highly creative, often requires collective problem solving, and leads to exploration and discovery of the fictional world.
-Each moment they spend planning what to do in terms of the fictional world, the players place themselves more firmly in the point of view of their characters.
-Tactical combat may have the opposite effect, removing them from the fiction and throwing them in the abstract world of making choices mostly informed by their understanding of the game mechanics.
+Each moment they spend planning what to do, the players place themselves more firmly in the point of view of their characters.
+Tactical combat may have the opposite effect, removing them from the fiction and throwing them in the abstract world of tactical choices informed by knowledge of the game mechanics.

 A hidden enemy can be much more than just “the next boss fight”—uncovering their motives should be as engaging as the final confrontation.
 And maybe even the final confrontation can be more about what is said and decided than about tactical positioning and dice rolling.